-The IQ plus 390-DC indicator can be configured by using the front panel keys to navigate through a series of configuration menus or by sending commands or configuration data to the EDP port.
+The indicator can be configured by using the front panel keys to navigate through a series of configuration menus or by sending commands or configuration data to the EDP port.
 Configuration using the menus is described in Section 3.1.3.

-Configuration using the EDP port can be accomplished using either the EDP command set described in Section 5.0 or the Revolution^M configuration utility.
+Configuration using the EDP port can be accomplished using either the EDP command set described in Section 5.0 or Version 3.0 or later of the Revolution configuration utility.